Giants vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Marlins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jorge Soler and the Miami Marlins will meet Thairo Estrada and the San Francisco Giants on Monday at LoanDepot park, at 6:40 PM ET.
+Alex Wood gets the start for the San Francisco Giants on Tuesday at LoanDepot park against Luis Arraez and the Miami Marlins.
+First pitch is at 6:40 PM ET.

-The favored Marlins have -135 moneyline odds to win against the underdog Giants, who are listed at +110.
-A 7.5-run over/under is set in the matchup.
+The favored Giants have -115 moneyline odds to win against the underdog Marlins, who are listed at -105.
+An 8-run total has been set in this contest.

 Giants vs. Marlins Odds & Info